ayyobro/EasyXMLParser/README.md

 # EasyXMLParser
-Helps us parse XML into an easy to use and manipulate PHP object
+Helps us parse XML strings into an easy to use and manipulate PHP object

 # Example
 ```php